Tim-Lu-cuhksz/DomainLLMs/papers/self-alignment.md

 ## Conclusion
-The paper proposed a scalable approach to finetuning LLMs to follow instructions.
+The paper proposes a scalable approach to finetuning LLMs to follow instructions.
 The model outperfoms all other non-distilled instruction-following models on the Alpaca leaderboard.